Workers Revolutionary Party (UK): History

+The Club (1948-1959)

+In 1948, a minority faction led by Gerry Healy split from the Revolutionary Communist Party to form The Club, which then joined the Labour Party.

 Healy called for a massive educational effort within the organisation, which angered the old leadership.
 Though he met with opposition, Healy valued having a well-educated cadre over a large number of mindless followers.
 Healy set to work purging the group of real and imagined opponents with the result that within months the organisation was a fraction of its former size, but Healy's leadership was unchallenged.

-In 1948, The Club joined with Labour left-wingers and trade unionists to organise The Socialist Fellowship as a vehicle for left-wing Labour Party members.
-The Socialist Fellowship launched a paper called Socialist Outlook, with John Lawrence as the publication's editor.
-In 1950, Ted Grant and his supporters were expelled from The Club, eventually forming the Revolutionary Socialist League in 1956, holding its first congress the following year.
-When the International Committee of the Fourth International (ICFI) was founded as a public faction of the Fourth International in 1953, it recognised The Club as its official British section.
-However, Lawrence objected to this and as a result was replaced as editor of the paper.
-Healy took over editorial duties, but Socialist Outlook was proscribed by the Labour Party in 1954, while the Socialist Fellowship itself was proscribed by Labour in 1951.
-After this, The Club distributed Tribune.
+The Club joined with Labour left-wingers to organise The Socialist Fellowship as a vehicle for left-wing Labour Party members and launched the Socialist Outlook.
+In 1950, Ted Grant and his supporters were expelled from The Club, forming their own marxist tendency.
+Tony Cliff and his supporters were also expelled from the group during this time, due to Cliff's position of remaining neutral in the Korean War, forming the Socialist Review Group.

+A split emerged within The Club in September 1953, relating to the Fourth International.
+While Healy was associated with the US SWP and the ICFI, John Lawrence supported the ISFI and controlled both Socialist Outlook and its print shop.
+Healy wrested control of both, and his supporters held a majority on the organisation's national committee.

+The International Committee of the Fourth International (ICFI) recognised The Club as its official British section.
 The Club was one of the ICFI's larger segments.
 After the American, Austrian, Chinese, Latin American and Swiss parties of the ICFI agreed to reunification with the FI in 1963 (forming the reunified Fourth International), The Club controlled the ICFI until its fragmentation in 1985.

 The group gained recruits from among former members of the Communist Party of Great Britain.
 One of their recruits from the CPGB was Peter Fryer, who had been the Daily Worker's correspondent in Budapest during the suppression of the uprising by Soviet troops, and who edited The Newsletter, a weekly which began publication in May 1958.
 This paper published some of Trotsky's then hard-to-find books.
 Among other recruits at this time were Cliff Slaughter and Brian Pearce.
 Coupled with pressure from a group around industrial activist Brian Behan led to the formation of the Socialist Labour League.

+The Club had hoped to become the leaders of the Labour Left, however their position on the Korean War lost them all support in Parliament and led to the Socialist Fellowship being banned by the Labour National Executive Committee in 1951.